 This will typically include a combination of providing additional evidence and persuading the insurer that it risks losing in court.

 The Role of the Lawyer in Settling a Personal Injury Case

 In some situations, an injury lawyer can speed up the timeline.
 Insurers usually avoid playing games when a lawyer represents you because they do not want to risk violating Florida’s claim handling laws.

 A lawyer also knows how to document a case so the insurer can process the claim quickly, rather than repeatedly asking for more information.

-To discuss how a lawyer can help settle your personal injury case, contact Shaked Law Firm for a free consultation.
+To discuss how a lawyer can help settle your personal injury case, contact Shaked Law Personal Injury Lawyers for a free consultation.